-The Authority received approximately 85% of its total revenue from fuel sales and hangar rentals to local customers and pilots and 13% of its total revenue from Federal and State grants and intergovernmental contributions for airport expansion during the year ended September 30, 2016.
-The Authority received approximately 85% of its total revenue from fuel sales and hangar rentals to local customers and pilots and 14% of its total revenue from Federal and State grants and intergovernmental contributions for airport expansion during the year ended September 30, 2015.
+The Authority received approximately 84% of its total revenue from fuel sales and hangar rentals to customers and pilots and 12% of its total revenue from Federal and State grants and intergovernmental contributions for airport expansion during the year ended September 30, 2018.
+The Authority received approximately 82% of its total revenue from fuel sales and hangar rentals to customers and pilots and 14% of its total revenue from Federal and State grants and intergovernmental contributions for airport expansion during the year ended September 30, 2017.
 A downturn in the economy could adversely affect fuel sales and hangar rentals used for its basic operations.
-A decline in Federal and State grants and intergovernmental to the current year operations of the Authority.
+A decline in Federal and State grants and intergovernmental contributions would not appear to be detrimental to the current year operations of the Authority.